Digital Readiness Part 1- 4:25

 The nature of technology is ever-evolving.
 In the next few years, the launch of 5G wireless broadband is anticipated.
 How might this and other emerging technologies impact communities of color?
 Part 1 of a discussion with Spencer Overton, President of the Joint Center for Political and Economic Studies.
-This discussion continues in part 2 (Digital Readiness)
+This discussion continues in part 2 (Digital Readiness).
+Visit the Joint Center for Political and Economic Studies on the web, on Facebook or follow on Twitter.

 See a partial transcript of this interview below: